-Groups must be downloaded with the latakoo Flight app (version 6.4 or higher).
+Entire groups of files can be downloaded with the latakoo Flight app (version 6.4 or higher).
 Once downloaded they will be in a folder on your local machine.
 You can set the default download location in the latakoo Flight app.
 You can also download the individual pieces of the group via the web or desktop app.

 To stitch individual files into one continuous file, click on the upload type and choose Group Stitch.
 The button “Stitch Settings” allows you to rename the new stitched file.

 latakoo can extract files from a contents folder off of your camera.